web_0300.jpg

 Applicants may submit addenda to their application if any are necessary for a full representation of their candidacy.
 These addenda may include, for example, explanations related to transcripts or test scores, including a history of under-performance on standardized tests.
 It is not necessary to include any addenda, and many applicants do not include any.

-Yale Law School requires at least two letters of recommendation.
+Yale Law School requires at least two letters and will accept up to three letters of recommendation.
 We strongly prefer letters from at least two professors with whom you have studied who can speak to your academic performance and who have had a chance to personally evaluate significant aspects of your academic work.
 Letters from employers, college deans, coaches, chaplains, colleagues, and others may be helpful, but are not preferred.
 If possible, they should not replace letters from two faculty recommenders.

 Applicants who have been out of school for some time or who are otherwise unable to obtain two faculty recommendations may substitute letters from employers or others who know them well.
 These letters should address the qualities that academic recommendations typically address, for example: the applicant's ability to write and think critically, as well as their overall suitability for the study and practice of law.